 What can HR leaders do to succeed in diversity management?

 The first step to achieving a diverse workforce is to hire people from diverse backgrounds.
 This means developing inclusive recruiting and hiring practices such as:

 - Recruiting through non-traditional talent pools

 - Implementing anti-discriminatory hiring processes such as anonymous aptitude tests

 - Not seeking to fill hiring quotas, which do not address the problem of unconscious bias

-Diversity management goes beyond hiring.
+But diversity management goes beyond just hiring.
 It starts from the roots of an organization’s cultures, values, and leaders and touches every part of a company.
 This means, among other things: